WHERE DO TICKS HIDE ON YOUR BODY

 This species is associated with Ehrlichia infections, Southern Tick-Associated Rash Illness (STARI), and alpha-gal syndrome.

-Unlike deer ticks, which may move across the body before attaching, lone star ticks often bite quickly at the initial contact site.
+Unlike deer ticks, which may move across the body before attaching, lone star ticks often bite near the initial contact site.

 Why Tick Bite Location Matters